redxaxder/7DRL2023/plans.md

     - when no target, shows mission info
     - some UI interaction clears current target
     - shows NPC stats:
-      - IRE is always known
+      - SUSPICION is always known
       - PIQUE is always known
       - name is always known
       - faction is always known